 The District of Nebraska offers a database of opinions for the years 1997 to current, listed by year and judge.
 For a more detailed search, enter the keyword or case number in the search box above.

-An unsecured junior lien on the debtors' residential real estate may be avoided after the debtors complete Chapter 13 plan payments.
-The case law in the Eighth Circuit permits wholly unsecured liens to be stripped off.
+The court granted summary judgment to the debtors, ordering that a wholly unsecured junior lien on the debtors' residential real estate may be avoided after the debtors complete Chapter 13 plan payments.

 The debtor and the Nebraska Department of Health & Human Services had entered into a pre-petition agreement settling a lawsuit under the False Medicaid Claims Act, and the debtor had paid a portion of the settlement amount.
 In the debtor's bankruptcy, the Department filed a complaint to determine the dischargeability of the balance of the settlement amount under 11 U.S.C. § 523(a)(2)(A).

 In cross-motions for summary judgment, the debtor conceded the non-dischargeability of the balance owed.
 The dispute was whether the Department was entitled to treble damages under its complaint in the state court litigation.